 People with a weak or compromised immune system, like the elderly, may not be able to produce and maintain this type of energy to maintain body temperatures during extremely cold conditions.
 This may cause the body's immune system to shut down and can be fatal.

 They may be observing the same weather variable like temperature, rainfall, air pressure, and humidity.
 But at their core, climate and weather differ in some fundamental ways.

-This means climate measures weather conditions over months/years and develop long-term weather tendencies, while weather does it over a short period of time.
+This means climate measures weather conditions over months/years and determine long-term weather tendencies, while the weather does it over a short period of time.

 101 Never Stop Learning

 We live in fascinating times, where the climate is changing almost as fast as the technology that drives our weather systems.

 There will always be some new or better weather station coming out, new ways of predicting weather will be developed.
 Even our whole understanding of weather systems and how to interpret it may be challenged, and we may be forced to adapt.

 Don't be scared of these changes that may come, in whichever form.
 Embrace it and learn to adapt to it.
 As I said, we live in exciting times.